PauHRH/RadioForNitro/README.md

 You have the file if you want to replace it with this done in the folder named "Not clear on how to change the styles.css?"-

 That's all.
 Thanks for using the radio. :)

+Credits:
+Hartico: for the radio code.
+Me: Changing the style.